 - Report accidents and near-accidents

 If there is anything in the working and study environment that you think could be improved, talk to the course leader in the first instance and report any shortcomings in the course valuations.
-If you do not think that your department is listening to you or if the matter is of a more general nature, such as communal teaching premises, you can contact the student health and safety representative for your study programme.
+If you do not think that your department is listening to you or if the matter is of a more general nature, such as communal teaching premises, you can contact the student health and safety representative at your study programme.

 What do I do if an accident occurs during study hours?

 If an accident occurs during teaching, you should report this to the course leader in the first instance.
 It is also important to report near-accidents, i.e. when a dangerous situation arises which could have led to an accident.
-SLU uses incident reporting (in Swedish) in its preventive working environment work.
+SLU uses incident reporting in its preventive working environment work.

 Psychological working environment